Everything You Need To Know About Student Finance And Tuition Fees In 2022

 Feeling overwhelmed thinking about student finance?
 We’ve got you covered.

 We know that talking about money is often seen in the UK as a taboo subject.
-But when only 47% of adults in the UK scored five or more out of seven financial knowledge questions (compared to the OECD average of 63%) then we have to start thinking about why we’re not talking about money more.
+But only 47% of adults in the UK scored five or more out of seven financial knowledge questions (compared to the OECD average of 63%).
+That means we have to start talking about money.

 If you feel more confident managing your money while you’re a student, this could set you up for success after you complete your studies.